Attendance and Punctuality

 Procedure for reporting an absence:

-For absences known in advance such as medical/dental appointments and university open days/interviews/driving tests students should inform the absence team as soon as they are able to do so.
-For medical/dental appointments and driving tests they will need to show an appointment card or letter.
+For absences known in advance such as medical/dental appointments and university open days/interviews/driving tests parents or carers should inform the absence team as soon as they are able to do so.
+For medical/dental appointments and driving tests students will be expected to show an appointment card or letter.
 However, where possible such appointments should be scheduled outside of school hours.
-Students should also see the teacher(s) of the lessons that they will miss and arrange to catch up missed work.
+Students should also contact their teacher(s) of the lessons that they will miss and arrange to catch up missed work.

-If a student is ill or if there is a family emergency we also ask either the student or parent to phone the dedicated absence line on 01270 871100 (option 2) or email absence@alsagerschool.org before 9.30am on every day of the absence
+If a student is ill or if there is a family emergency we also ask a parent or carer to phone the dedicated absence line on 01270 871100 (option 2) or email absence@alsagerschool.org before 9.30am on every day of the absence.
+If students are absent due to these unforeseen circumstances it is their responsibility to contact their teacher(s) of the lessons they will miss as soon as they are able to and request the work they need to complete to ensure they minimise the impact of their absence.

 Parents/carers of students in receipt of the 16-19 Bursary should note that unless students keep to the conditions as listed on their bursary application, their payments will be wholly or partially withheld.